noam87/noamswebsite/content/q/john_stuart_mill.md

 When debating a racist, whether in public life or in an academic setting, your goal is not to convince the racist.
-Instead keep in mind that every debate has an audience; this audience will encompass an entire spectrum of persuasions and life experiences.
-Being witness to an open and respectful debate could be the catalyst that sets someone to question their beliefs.
+Instead keep in mind that every debate has an audience; this audience will encompass a wide spectrum of persuasions and experiences.
+Being exposed to a well-presented counterargument could be the catalyst that sets someone to question their beliefs.

 Back in 2010 I went down to the US for Jon Stewart's [Rally To Restore